 The Iranian bank periodically credits interest to the taxpayer’s account.

-Sadly for the taxpayer, the Iranian currency crashes.
-In October 2018 he returns most of the funds back to Australian dollars.
+Sadly for the taxpayer, the Iranian currency crashed.
+In October 2018 he returned most of the funds back to Australian dollars.
 And these Australian dollars are transferred to his Australian bank account.

 The taxpayer fails to include in his Australian income tax returns the interest credited to his account.
 This is by the Iranian bank.